 If your metered bill is higher than usual, it could mean a leak on the underground supply pipe into your property.
 Your company should be able to help you detect whether you have a leak and arrange repairs.

-You have important legal rights to have the cost of water lost though leakage credited to your water bill – this is called a leakage allowance and can apply to water supply charges and to wastewater charges which would also be higher.
+Companies are required by their licences to reimburse the cost of water lost though leakage by way of credits to your water bill – this is called a leakage allowance and can apply to water supply charges and to wastewater charges.
 You can only claim this allowance once the leak has been repaired.
-Your company can refuse leakage allowances in some circumstances.
+Your company can refuse leakage allowances in some circumstances, for example if you have not arranged for the repair of the leak within any reasonable timeframe specified by the company, or where the leak was caused by your own negligence.

 Each company must clearly explain how they address leakage from household supply pipes.
 This should include information about leakage allowances, how to claim them, how they are applied to your bill and when they can be refused.

-In your bill, your water company will include charges for three main sewerage services.
+In your bill, your water company will include charges for three main wastewater services.
 These are for collecting and treating:

 - foul sewage

-- surface water drainage (for run-off from rainwater that falls onto your property)
+- surface water drainage (where the run-off from rainwater that falls onto your property is discharged into sewers)

 - highway drainage (for run-off from roads and pavements)

-In principle, if you can demonstrate that you do not receive one of these services (apart from highway drainage,) you may be entitled to a reduction in your sewerage bill.
+If you can demonstrate that you do not have surface water drainage you may be entitled to a reduction and / or a rebate to your sewerage bill.

 Your bill will include a charge for collecting and treating foul sewage.